gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - logged mismatch
 - introduced new relational partial matches
 - dissolved weak relational matches when coherence failed to support them
+- reopened and strengthened relational matches when coherence rose again
 - issued revised predicted trains

 This is the first point at which TU+ looks like a meaningful intermediate layer rather than a cosmetic one.